We offer key resources for your organization or laboratory to leverage when implementing clinical laboratory standards in your environment.

 Order CLSI products with this form via e-mail to email@example.com or fax to 610.688.0700.

-Numerous CLSI documents are referenced in the College of American Pathologists (CAP) Laboratory Accreditation Program Inspection Checklists and serve as key resources in satisfying regulatory requirements.
-CAP Checklists are updated regularly to include CLSI’s standards, guidelines, and other documents as references.
-View the revised crosswalk today!
+Numerous CLSI documents are referenced in the College of American Pathologists (CAP) Accreditation Checklists and serve as key resources in satisfying regulatory requirements.
+CAP Accreditation Checklists are updated regularly to include CLSI’s standards, guidelines, and other documents as references.

 The US Food and Drug Administration (FDA) maintains a database of recognized consensus standards.
 Included in the database are over 100 CLSI consensus standards and guidelines.